 My family often call me the 'justice queen', which prompted me to ask the question, why do I have this fierce need to correct the wrongs of this world?
 It all started with history lessons, where I was first introduced to the world of U.S foreign policy and its invasive impacts on vulnerable communities in third world countries.
 Inspired by my first contact with politics, I combined my passion for writing with my desire to pursue a meaningful career, resulting in my Bachelor of Broadcast Journalism.
 My interest in the blurry objective lines of war journalism only exacerbated my need to do something, spurring me to test my endurance with Melburnian weather.

 Hailing from sunny but ultimately windy Portugal, I completed my Master of International Relations and have since then extensively volunteered in the non-profit sector, dabbling with refugee rights, children rights and women rights.
 As a writer, I am deeply passionate about human rights, social justice and community development.
 And as a global citizen I feel responsible to take action and right some of the wrongs out there.

-I am a student at the University of Melbourne and am currently undertaking my Masters of International Relations.
-With a background in film and creative writing, I am passionate about art advocacy and the need for creative arts within politics.
-I admire graphic novels and comic books, and additionally hope that one day I will create my own, focused around human rights and environmental justice.
+I'm a student at the University of Melbourne currently undertaking my Masters of International Relations.
+With a background in film and creative writing, I'm passionate about art advocacy and the need for creative arts within politics.
+I also admire graphic novels and comic books, and hope to one day create my own, focused around human rights and environmental justice.

-In between my studies, I enjoy swimming, music and coming up with ideas for films I am often too busy to write.
+In between my studies, I enjoy swimming, music and coming up with ideas for films I'm often too busy to write.